kmathur7/Attendance_backend/README.md

-# Attendance_backend
+# Attendance API
-Back end server API for the attendance application, built in ExpressJS
+Backend server API for the Attendance application, built using ExpressJS